 The 13 Entrepreneurial Competencies Model provides a framework to understand competency development by capturing the recursive process and explaining how scripts develop into competencies and the factors that can enable or prevent this development.
 Scripts are defined into three broad categories: signification, legitimation, and domination (Giddens, 1984).
-Signification scripts influence how individuals search for environmental change, legitimation scripts influence how individuals respond to this change.
+Signification scripts influence how individuals search for environmental change, legitimation scripts influence how individuals interpret and evaluate this change and domination scripts influence how individuals respond to this change.